Asteroid laser ablation: Laser strength

 Choosing the optimal laser strength is a question of balancing the cost, energy use, and desired level of protection.

 Power source

 Typically such systems require substantial amounts of power.
-For space-based systems, this might require either some form of nuclear power, or power from a Space-Based Solar Power satellite.
-Many proponents of Space-Based Solar Power imagine one of the benefits of such an infrastructure includes the ability to divert asteroids and comets are alter their trajectory for exploitation via asteroid mining, as well as for laser-sail based interstellar propulsion.
+For space-based systems, this might require either some form of nuclear power, or power from a space-based solar power satellite.
+Many proponents of space-based solar power imagine one of the benefits of such an infrastructure includes the ability to divert asteroids and comets are alter their trajectory for exploitation via asteroid mining, as well as for laser-sail based interstellar propulsion.

-Asteroid composition

-Asteroids vary greatly in their composition and shape.
-An asteroid's composition can range from entirely metallic, to entirely rocky, to a mix of rock and metals.
-The composition must be taken into account since each material behaves differently when ablated.
-Initial trials at the University of Strathclyde have shown that laser ablation could be more effective on dense metallic asteroids, because of the shape made by the ejecting material.

-Asteroid shape

-Initial work on asteroid deflection via laser ablation assumed the asteroid to be spherical; more recent work considered rotating or tumbling ellipsoidal models and investigated the simultaneous control of the orbit and rotation of the asteroid.
-However, asteroids have more complex shapes and a very irregular surface, thus some research addressed the use of laser ablation using realistic models of known asteroids.